hneth/unikn/README.md

 3. Use the `newpal()` command to define a new color palette.

-We can now use the new palette in visualizations, e.g., inspect it with the `seecol()` function.
+We can now use the new palette in visualizations (e.g., inspect it with the `seecol()` function, use it in visualizations, or modify it further with the `usecol()` function):

 ``` r
 # 1. Choose colors: